p0pr0ck5/lua-resty-tarpit/README.md

 ##Description

 lua-resty-tarpit provides rate-limit protection for sensitive resources.
 It leverages Nginx's non-blocking archtitecture to artificially increase response latency for resources that are repeatedly accessed.
-This functionality is designed to protect resources are publicly accessible, but vulnerable to some form of brute-force attack (e.g., web application admnistrative login pages).
+This functionality is designed to protect resources that are publicly accessible, but vulnerable to some form of brute-force attack (e.g., web application admnistrative login pages).
 It was inspired by the TARPIT iptables module.

 ##Installation